 If you are going to be staying stationary in a cold climate over winter, it is usually best to insulate your rig in one way or another.
 Skirting for us was the option that made the most sense.

-Our fifth wheel came with a 4-seasons package (sometimes known as an arctic package), but we knew from previous experience that it was not enough to rely on.
-Our pipes and holding tanks have frozen on more than one occasion in the past and we didn’t want to deal with issues during the cold weather again.
+Our pipes and holding tanks have frozen on more than one occasion in the past, and we didn’t want to deal with issues during the cold weather again.

-Even though we have lived in our RV for over 3 years, this was our first time being stationary over winter.
+Even though we have lived in our RV for over four years, this was our first time being stationary over winter.
 If you are regularly moving and traveling then the RV skirting we are showing you today would not be the best option.

-How expensive is RV skirting for winter and what kind is best?
+How expensive is RV skirting for winter, and what kind is best?

 There are many different kinds of skirting options that you can put on your RV.
 Ultimately, you will have to research and decide what type of DIY RV skirting solution is best for you.

-A lot of RVers chose to use foam board skirting material, but we decided to use vinyl skirting instead.
 The foam boards are usually cheaper, but we wanted to go with vinyl because the heavy-duty material is more durable and provides better insulation from the cold air.

 The price difference between installing it yourself or having it done by skirting pros is also significant.
 One of the main reasons that we decided to do our own was to save money.
-We will share the price breakdown of our DIY RV skirting at the end of this post.

-There are also RV skirting kits available that you can purchase with skirting panels, but once again, it is probably cheaper to do it yourself than buy a custom skirting kit.
-Whatever you decide to do, just make sure you use a quality product so it will last through the winter.
+There are also RV skirting kits available that you can purchase with skirting panels, but once again, it is probably cheaper to do it yourself than buy a custom RV skirting kit.

 How difficult is it to do your own RV skirting?

 I wouldn’t say that it was extremely easy to install our skirting, but we didn’t have too much trouble with it.
-It is easier if you have 2-3 people to be able to help.
-It took us about 3 days of working on ours to have it finished.

 Ok, let’s jump into how we did our skirting and everything we learned along the way!